RFA Wave Knight (A389): Future

 In June 2018 it was reported by the Brazilian press that the UK MoD had offered to sell one or both of the Wave-class tankers to Brazil.
 As early as 2010, BAE Systems had proposed providing Brazil with a variant of the Wave-class, tailored to meet the specific aviation, stores and personnel requirements of the Brazilian Navy.

 In February 2022, it was reported that the ship would be placed in "extended readiness" (uncrewed reserve).

+In June 2023, it was reported by one source that due to manning shortages in the RFA the ship, along with her sister ship Wave Ruler, would be decommissioned and potentially sold abroad.
+However, in the same month James Cartlidge, the Minister of State, Ministry of Defence, stated that both ships were to be retained in extended readiness until 2028 with the option of potentially reactivating them if required.
+In November 2024, the newly elected Labour government indicated that both ships would, in fact, be removed from service by March 2025.

 Affiliations

 Wave Knight is affiliated with the following military and civilian organisations, bodies & individuals: